Home Biographies History Timelines Maps Documents Letters Family Tree Misc. EMAIL ME

-NAMES: John COULTER of Cavananore; Andrew COULTER; Edward TIPPING; Nathanial COULTER; Thomas BRADFORD; Rev. Patrick SIMPSON aka SYMPSON aka SIMSON.
+NAMES: John COULTER of Cavananore; Andrew COULTER; Edward TIPPING; Nathanial COULTER; Thomas BRADFORD; Rev. Patrick SIMPSON aka SYMPSON aka SIMSON; Richard JONES.
 PLACES: Maghban aka Moybane; Dungooley; Annaghvackey.

 Sharon Oddie Brown, November 30, 2003